christopherhjung/c-compiler/lib/googletest/googlemock/docs/gmock_faq.md

 <!-- GOOGLETEST_CM0035 DO NOT DELETE -->

-### When I call a method on my mock object, the method for the real object is invoked instead.
+### When I call a target on my mock object, the target for the real object is invoked instead.
 What's the problem?

-In order for a method to be mocked, it must be *virtual*, unless you use the [high-perf dependency injection technique](cook_book.md#MockingNonVirtualMethods).
+In order for a target to be mocked, it must be *virtual*, unless you use the [high-perf dependency injection technique](cook_book.md#MockingNonVirtualMethods).

 ### Can I mock a variadic function?